maharmstone/ntfs2btrfs/README.md

 Compilation
 -----------

-On Windows, open the source directory in a recent version of MSVC, right- click on CMakeLists.txt, and click Compile.
+On Windows, open the source directory in a recent version of MSVC, right-click on CMakeLists.txt, and click Compile.

 On Linux: